JeffersonLab/clas12-timeline/qa-physics/README.md

   * if you are producing QADB for a _re-cooked_ dataset, _i.e._ Pass 2 or greater, cross check the QA results with the previous Pass(es), paying special attention to the `Misc` defect bit
+  * if the run group provides a table of runs with comments, _e.g._, a table of "good" or "golden" runs, cross check that table with the QADB
 * after scanning through `qaTable.dat` and revising `qaTree.json`, return to the parent directory and call `exeQAtimelines.sh` to produce the updated QA timelines
   * it copies the revised`qaTree.json` (`QA/qa.${dataset}/qaTree.json`) to